smic29/planner_app/README.md

         return patterns.every(pattern => segments.includes(pattern))
       }
     ```
+- [x] Do something about the 'TypeError' happening when editing a category within the task index.
+  - Likely has something to do with the stimulus.
+Check on that => Yeah that's it.
+  - Added a check if there's a turbo frame on the render that'll happen.
+Then just assigns null if there's none.
+  - ```js
+      const turboFrame = content.querySelector('turbo-frame');
+      const updateId = turboFrame ? turboFrame.id : null;
+    ```
 - [ ] Implement tests.
   - Install Google Chrome for Linux
 - [ ] Broadcast tasks?